turgu1/esp32-oberon-compiler/doc/internals.md

 ## Sections

-The generated code and data are put in different sections that will be placed at appropriate locations in memory by the linker:
+The generated code and data are put in different sections that will be placed at appropriate locations in memory by the linker (see file lib/ld/esp32.ld).
+Each section name contains the module name and symbol file checksum.
+This is to insure a minimal validation of proper module linkage.
+For example, assume that de module name is ModuleName and symbol file checksum is 1234ABCD in hex, you will then get, as a suffix, `_ModuleName_1234ABCD`.
+Here is the list of sections with their name prefix:

-- Module variables
+- Module variables: `.bss`
-- String constants
+- String constants: `.data_strs`
-- Record Types descriptors
+- Record Types descriptors: `.data_types`
-- Pointers table
-- Module initialisation code
+- Module initialisation code: `.init`
+- Procedure code: `.text`

+The following sections define also an external entry point (a `.global` name) using the previously defined suffix as a prefix and with the following suffixes:

+- Module variables: `_s_bss`
+- Record Types descriptors: `_s_data_types`
-- Procedure code
+- Procedure code: `_s_text`

-- Interrupt procedures
+For example, with the example above, the module varable section would be named `.bss_ModuleName_1234ABCD` and the globally defined name would be `_ModuleName_1234ABCD_s_bss`.

+The other sections receive a locally defined name with the module name as a prefix and with the following suffixes:

+- String constants: `_data_strs`
-- Module initialisation code entry point
+- Module initialisation code: `_init`

+- Interrupt procedures: (To Be Defined)

+### Procedures

+Procedure names are locally defined using the procedure name prefixed with `_`.
+For Example, a procedure named ProcName would then get the following local name: `_ProcName`.
+Exported procedures receives an external entry point as, for, example, `_ModuleName_1234ABCD_p_ProcName`.

+### Module Initialisation and pointers table

+The Module Initialisation code is not publicly available.
+It registers an entry to be put in the Module Initialization Table with a section with the following name prefix: `.init_table`.
+For example: `.init_table_ModuleName_1234ABCD`.

+The pointers table section is using `.pointers_table` as prefix.
+For example: `.pointers_table_ModuleName_1234ABCD`.

+Both Initialization and Pointer table sections are merged with other modules by the linker.

 ## Memory usage